rundeck/rundeck/docs/en/manual/01-introduction.md

 Rundeck is a server application you host on a system you designate a central administrative control point.
 Internally, Rundeck stores job definitions and execution history in a relational database.
-Output from command and job executions is saved on disk.
+Output from command and job executions is saved on disk but can be forwarded to remote stores like S3 or Logstash.

-Rundeck distributed command execution is performed using a pluggable node execution layer but defaults to SSH.
+Rundeck distributed command execution is performed using a pluggable node execution layer that defaults to SSH but plugins allow you to use other means like MCollective, Salt, WinRM, or your custom method.
 Rundeck server configuration includes settings to define the outbound user allowed by the remote hosts.
 Remote machines are not required to make connections back to the server.

 ![Rundeck architecture](../figures/fig0001.png)

-The Rundeck application itself is a Java-based webapp that runs in its own embedded servlet container.
+The Rundeck application itself is a Java-based webapp.
 The application provides both graphical interface and network interfaces used by the Rundeck shell tools.